openeuler-mirror/kernel/Documentation/filesystems/fscrypt.rst

   CONFIG_PAGE_POISONING=y in your kernel config and add page_poison=1 to your kernel command line.
 However, this has a performance cost.

-- Secret keys might still exist in CPU registers, in crypto accelerator hardware (if used by the crypto API to implement any of the algorithms), or in other places not explicitly considered here.
+- Secret keys might still exist in CPU registers or in other places not explicitly considered here.

 Limitations of v1 policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~